utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

    The output(the input for neural network) possibly includes exceptions.
 Because of the "peaks and bottoms" are difined by artificiallly, mechanically, or judged by the algolism bellow shows for proccesing such a  big data in a short time, cases are that, there possibly includes some exceptions, which doesn't seems to be the peaks or bottoms in the term.

-■ 2.Emphasize the meaning of inputs and Machine Learning
+■ 2.Emphasize the meaning of inputs and Machine Learning ■

  Interpretation of both input and output data is essencial for the simple NN.

- (★Emphasize)
+ (★ Emphasize ★)
  Before running this code, you need to adjust of the input data to "Emphasize" the meaning of the time series.
     "UP_RATIO (Accelaration)" is, to be adjusted in the 3 steps bellow.